mozilla-platform-ops/snakepit_puppet/README.md

 # snakepit-puppet

-puppet code for managing Mozilla's Snakepit ML GPU cluster
+puppet code for managing the Slurm deployment on Mozilla's Snakepit ML GPU cluster